-Once the glue dries, put the Christmas tree shade over the wine glass to test if it fits and make adjustments if need be.
+Once the glue dries, remove the cone template.
+Put the Christmas tree shade over the wine glass to test if it fits and make adjustments as needed.
 Add some battery-operated fairy lights inside the wine glass ………….

 ……… and pop the tulle cones over the wine glass.

 It’s that easy.